Kazhnuz/awesome-gnome/README.md

 - [Arc](https://github.com/horst3180/Arc-theme) is a flat theme with transparent elements.
 (GTK, Shell)
 - [Pop](https://github.com/system76/pop-gtk-theme/) is the official theme of System76, using a two-color blue and orange scheme.
 (GTK, Shell)
 - [United](https://github.com/godlyranchdressing/United-GNOME/) is a Unity8-inspired theme for GNOME.
 (GTK, Shell)
 - [Numix](https://github.com/numixproject/numix-gtk-theme) is a popular flat semi-dark theme with orange touch.
+(GTK)
-- [Zukitre](https://github.com/lassekongo83/zuki-themes) is a flat grey theme, part of the zuki-theme suite (GTK, works with Zuki-Shell for the shell theme).
+- [Zukitre](https://github.com/lassekongo83/zuki-themes) is a flat grey theme, part of the zuki-theme suite (GTK, works with Zuki-Shell for the shell theme)

 ### Metallic